ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-11-build-image-with-ENV-and-ARG-instructions/README.md

 docker build -t <userName>/myweb:arg .
 ```

-- Run this image and see in browser that the background is pink.
+- Run this image and see in the browser that the background is pink.

 ```bash
 docker run --name myweb-arg -dp 80:80 <userName>/myweb:arg